GraceAnyango/GraceAnyango/README.md

 🤔 Seeking help with data visualization and communication.

-💬 Ask me about data science and AI trends.
+💬 Ask me about data science trends.

 📫 Connect with me on LinkedIn or email at ganyango28@gmail.com